github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 Application logging settings stay together under `observability.logs`, including `level`, retention, encryption, class, and shared log-group tags.

 In v1 mode, entries remain exclusively in `runners_map` and retain their flat output fields; `runners_map_v2` is empty.
 In v2 mode, entries are exposed exclusively through `runners_map_v2` and `runners_map` is empty.
 Common resources are grouped under `runner`, `scale_up`, `scale_down`, and `pool`, while provider-specific resources remain under `provider.<provider>`.
-For example, the common runner role is available at `runners_map_v2["configuration"].runner.role`, while EC2 launch-template and runner-log artifacts are under `runners_map_v2["configuration"].provider.ec2`.
-The populated provider key identifies the compute provider without a duplicate type field.
+The provider key is derived dynamically from the selected input block and therefore also identifies the compute provider.
+For example, the common runner role is available at `runners_map_v2["configuration"].runner.role`, while an EC2 selection places launch-template and runner-log artifacts under `runners_map_v2["configuration"].provider.ec2`.
 The `pool` value is null when no pool configuration is supplied.

 ## Plan-time provider selection and ownership wrappers